bashtage/sphinx-material/devel/_sources/index.rst.txt

 Roadmap
 -------
 `Material for Sphinx <https://github.com/bashtage/sphinx-material>`_ is a work in progress.
-While I believe that it is ready for use, there are a number of important limitation.
-The most important it to improve the CSS generation to use `SASS <https://en.wikipedia.org/wiki/Sass_(stylesheet_language)>`_.
-It uses some python to modify Sphinx output, which is not ideal.
+While I believe that it is ready for use, there are a number of important limitations.
+The most important milestone is to improve the CSS generation to use `SASS <https://en.wikipedia.org/wiki/Sass_(stylesheet_language)>`_.
+It uses some Python to modify Sphinx output, which is not ideal.

 The other issues are: